FireML-Dev/DaisyLib/README.md

 ## DaisyLib

-A central library for things commonly used in FireML's Custom Plugins.
+A collection of classes for easier use of Paper's API.

 https://ci.firedev.uk/job/DaisyLib/